 Please note: these apps are optional and you do not need to use them to access i-spero self-monitoring.

 In order to improve this digital tool, we need students to try it out.
 Incentives will be offered to thank students for their participation in research to develop this resource.
 For using the U-Flourish Well-Being Digital Tool (powered by i-spero) for 8 weeks and completing the student satisfaction survey at 6 weeks, students will be sent a $5 Starbucks gift card to their student email!
 In addition, for each week of completed data* during this 8-week period, students will automatically receive one entry to a draw for 1 of 5 iPads.
-Starbucks gift cards and iPad draws will take place at the end of the academic year in May 2023.
+Starbucks gift cards and iPad draws will take place at the end of each academic year.

 *the minimum engagement with i-spero to constitute a week of use includes completing the weekly GAD-2 and PHQ-2 surveys (total of 4 questions/week) and the monthly WEMWBS questions (total of 7 questions/month) when prompted.
 You may choose to complete additional surveys and engage with suggested care plans at your own discretion.